Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 In 2013 the quartet of Jordy Williamsz, Samuel Ellison, Chris FitzSimons and Sam McEntee raced to a fifth place finish at the national meet.
 Ellison and Rob Denault were also second team All-Americans in the 800 meters and the Mile, respectively.

 O'Sullivan has also led his Villanova teams to a great deal of success in cross country, including consecutive top-10 finishes at the NCAA Championships in 2000 (6th) and 2001 (8th).
-More recently the Wildcats have earned a team berth to the national meet in each of the last five seasons.
-During this stretch Bobby Curtis (2007) and Mathew Mildenhall (2009) have each been All-Americans, while Villanova won its fourth BIG EAST team title in 2011.
+More recently the Wildcats have earned a team berth to the national meet in each of the last seven seasons, a new program record for consecutive appearances.
+During this stretch Villanova has produced four All-Americans, including Bobby Curtis (2007), Mathew Mildenhall (2009) and the duo of Patrick Tiernan and Sam McEntee (2013).
+The Wildcats won their fourth BIG EAST title in 2011 and its fifth in 2013, when Tiernan was the individual conference champion in his freshman campaign.

 During the indoor and outdoor track & field seasons the Wildcats have been dominant at the BIG EAST Championships.
 Villanova has won at least one event at the indoor conference meet each year dating back to 2001 and the team had a terrific performance with four victories at the 2013 meet.